amitshokeen/python_data_structures/README.md

 4. Prepend to a doubly linked list
 5. Pop the first item
 6. Get the value at the specified index
+7. Set a value at the specified index